Developer Guide for NUSMaze

 route to be executed.
 Any invalid input such as decimals or alphabets will result in

-to be thrown.
+InvalidIndexException to be thrown.

 3.3.6.
 Deleting favourite route

-The command to delete a favourite route is delete favourite
+The command to delete a favourite route is delete favourite.

-If there are no saved favourite routes, EmptyFavouriteException
+If there are no saved favourite routes, EmptyFavouriteException will be thrown.

 If there are any saved favourite routes, a numbered list of the saved routes will be shown to the user.